Classic Cream Cheese Frosting

 - Add powdered sugar one cup at a time until you've used 3 cups.

-- Continue to whip on medium-high for 3 to 5 minutes more.
+- Continue to whip on medium-high for 3 minutes more.

 - Check consistency – if necessary add more powdered sugar to stiffen or fresh cream to lighten.